 The model, working at maximum rpm, is to be held between 1 and 2 metres off the ground.
 The microphone of the noise meter is to be positioned downwind of the model and held away from the body of the person operating it.

 The distance of the model from the noise meter is to be 7 metres measured horizontally.
 The wind speed must not be above 3 metres per second [force 2].
 When taking measurements, the noise level emitted is to be taken from the four sides of the model: front, left, rear and right.
-No reading must exceed 82dB[A] and the average of four readings must not exceed 80dB[A].
+No reading must exceed 82dB[A].

 The following data is to be entered in the noise test book.